IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 ---
 # $PlatformShort$ Pie Chart

-$PlatformShort$ Pie Chart, or Pie Graph, is a part-to-whole chart that shows how categories (parts) of a data set add up to a total (whole) value.
+The $ProductName$ Pie Chart, or Pie Graph, is a part-to-whole chart that shows how categories (parts) of a data set add up to a total (whole) value.
 Categories are rendered as sections in a circular, or pie-shaped graph.
 Each section, or pie slice, has an arc length proportional to its underlying data value.
 Categories are shown in proportion to other categories based on their value percentage to the total value being analyzed, as parts of 100 or 100%.

 ## $PlatformShort$ Pie Chart Example